Palo Alto Office

 Keep in mind that each patient is unique and your results may vary.

 A lip lift is designed to address issues related to the mid to lower facial regions, yet it is a surgical procedure often overlooked by patients and surgeons alike.
-Drs.
-Lieberman & Parikh, both dual-board certified, focus exclusively on the face and understand the subtle intricacies of the facial bones and structure.
+Our board-certified surgeons focus exclusively on the face and understand the subtle intricacies of the facial bones and structure.
 They strive to produce natural-looking results with minimal downtime for every patient and every procedure that they perform.

 What Is a Lip Lift?

 A subnasal lip lift, also called a modified bullhorn procedure, involves lifting the tissue below the nose and above the upper lip to restore a balance between the upper and lower lips.
 Drs.
-Lieberman and Parikh make a single bullhorn-shaped excision beneath the nostrils and close the wound by lifting the right, central, and/or left portions of the upper lip.
+Lieberman, Parikh, and Curti make a single bullhorn-shaped excision beneath the nostrils and close the wound by lifting the right, central, and/or left portions of the upper lip.
 Once healed, the incision is usually hidden by the natural creases in the skin and is sometimes virtually invisible.

 Why Get a Lip Lift?